(CNN) — We know the earliest people in recorded history were fascinated with space, and that continues into our modern era.

 Known in Germany as "Sternenpark Westhavelland" (Star Park Westhavelland), the nature park is approximately 100 kilometers west of Berlin.

-"I think the most fascinating experience is in autumn when thousands of migrating birds -- wild geese and cranes -- give an impressive background sound under the starry sky," she says.
+"I think the most fascinating experience is in autumn when thousands of migrating birds -- wild geese and cranes -- give an impressive background sound gunder the starry sky," she says.

 The darkest and clearest skies are between mid-May and mid-July during the new moon from midnight to dawn.
 Under these conditions, zodiacal light (sunlight scattered by dust in space) and gegenschein (a faint brightening of zodiacal light at midnight) can be seen.